If you get Family Tax Benefit, you don’t need to claim this payment.

 Start your claim online

-To make a claim online you need a myGov account and a Centrelink online account.
-Your myGov account must be linked to Centrelink.
+To make a claim online you need a Centrelink online account linked to myGov.

 I have a myGov account linked to Centrelink